Junnanella/Packed/journals/william.md

+# August 5
+I spent the final day making small changes to the main page and updating the functionality of the footer making it look better and our adding our about us seciton.

+# August 4
+I created the initial design of the footer and worked through several different implementation styles.

+# August 3
+I was unable to work on the project due to some personal issues.

+# August 2
+I was unable to work on the project due to some personal issues.

 # August 1
+I was unable to work on the project due to some personal issues.

 # July 29

-# July 28

-# July 27

 # July 26
+I worked on finding serveral styling choices for the main page.
+And decided with the team that the Flight section would need to be a stretch goal As i am having no sort of luck finding a working implementation, even after speaking with SIERS i was unable to get a working functional version of what i wanted.

 # July 25
 I reserached button/icon types and possible backgrounds and images for our main page an our design.
 Junella and I decided to use certain containers to keep the app looking clean and functional.
+We spent the day touching up the main page and the detail page adding links and the nav items.

 # July 22
 Today I spoke with my team and we decided our GHI needed some additional work, i worked with Junella to add some features to the app such as color and background designs.